ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR003-light-vs-heavy-domain-events.md

 `OccurredAt` is included for explictness.
-Some domains don't require it as part the event or it may be set by the component persisting the event (if the event needs persisting). `OccurredAt` might differ from the `CreatedAt` or `UpdatedAt` of entities, though, and establishing the temporal order of events is important.
+Some domains don't require it as part the event or it may be set by the component persisting the event (if the event needs persisting). `OccurredAt` might differ from the `CreatedAt` or `UpdatedAt` of entities, though.
+Being able to establish the temporal order of events is what matters important.

-As domain events are processed by core, we can include domain types.
-For integration events, leaving core, we'd have to stick to basic types.
+As domain events never leave core, they can include domain types (integration events, leaving core, we'd have to convert to primitive types).
+One issue with sticking to domain types and persisting events to a relational store is that some fields should be promoted for querying.
+At a minimum, the aggregate Id to which the event belongs should be promoved from the event to a field in a database table.
+As each event may have a different shape, the event itself is persisted as a string.

 Publishing a domain event may trigger additional publications.
 If these notification handlers require the updated `Story` or `Task` entities, they would